kangarko/docs/docs/examples/configuration/index.md

     ---

-    Explore the various systems that `MineBot` integrates with.
-This section provides detailed information on system compatibility and how to localize system settings for optimal performance in your region.
+    The configuration for various systems in the bot.

     [:octicons-arrow-right-24: Learn more](./systems/index.md)